austinksmith/react-native-hamsters/README.md

     protected List<ReactPackage> getPackages() {
       return Arrays.<ReactPackage>asList(
         new MainReactPackage(),
-        new react-native-hamsterssPackage(mReactNativeHost)  // <-- Here
+        new react-native-hamstersPackage(mReactNativeHost)  // <-- Here
       );
     }
 ```

 Also note that only the official react native modules are available from your
 threads (vibration, fetch, etc...).
 To include additional native modules in your
-threads, pass them into the `react-native-hamsterssPackage` constructor after the `mReactNativeHost`
+threads, pass them into the `react-native-hamstersPackage` constructor after the `mReactNativeHost`
 like this:
-`new react-native-hamsterssPackage(mReactNativeHost, new ExampleNativePackage(), new SQLitePackage())`
+`new react-native-hamstersPackage(mReactNativeHost, new ExampleNativePackage(), new SQLitePackage())`

 ### Manual installation